scm-manager/scm-manager/docs/en/user/cli/index.md

 The actions such as `create`, `get` or `list` then follow below.
 Besides the command structure the CLI client distinguishes between `parameters` as mandatory arguments and `options` as optional arguments.

+## Autocompletion
+The CLI currently supports autocompletion for bash and zsh.
+To enable this use `source <(scm generate-completion)` in your terminal.
+Also you can add it to your `.zshrc` or `.bashrc`.

 # Language
-The CLI client is available in several languages.
+The CLI client is available in german and english.
 The language setting of the underlying operating system decides which language is used for the output.
 The fallback language is english.

 # Logout